-The symptoms of stasis dermatitis vary with the general health of the patient, duration of the condition and status of treatment.
+The symptoms of stasis dermatitis vary with the general health of the patient, duration of the condition, and status of treatment.
 Early stasis dermatitis shows a red blush surrounding the lower 1/3 of the leg.
-Stasis dermatitis is usually found in both legs with a symmetrical presentation.
+Stasis dermatitis is usually found in both legs with symmetrical presentation.
 Pigmentation changes (darkening) of the leg usually follows a prolonged period of swelling (edema) of the lower leg.

-If left untreated, stasis dermatitis will continue to the final stage where the skin ulcerates due to the back pressure caused by venous incompentency.
+If left untreated, stasis dermatitis will continue to the final stage where the skin ulcerates due to the back pressure caused by venous incompetency.
 In this stage, the leg will open and weep fluid.
 Infection may also become a secondary issue due to a breach in the skin.

 The function of the venous system of the leg is to return blood from the foot back to the heart.
 The lower extremity venous system consists of three types of veins; superficial, perforator and deep veins.
-Veins are very similar to arteries with the exception that veins have less muscle and must subsequently carry a lower intra-luminal pressure.
+Veins are very similar to arteries, with the exception that veins have less muscle and must subsequently carry a lower intra-luminal pressure.
 Superficial and deep veins contain valves that open with blood flow to the heart and close with a reversal of flow.
-The purpose of the valves is to insure unidirectional flow of blood to the heart.
+The purpose of the valves is to ensure unidirectional flow of blood to the heart.
 The veins of the leg are unique in that they also use muscular contraction of the lower leg to drive blood to the heart.
 This pump is called the calf pump.
 While walking, compression of the vein by the muscle helps to facilitate blood flow to the heart.

 The two primary superficial veins of the leg are the great saphenous and the small saphenous veins.
 While standing, the pressure in each of these veins is equal to the pressure that would be found in a column of blood extending from the foot to the heart.
 When the calf pump is activated, blood is pumped proximally through the perforator veins into the deep veins.
-The deep veins of the leg include the posterior tibial vein, anterior tibial vein, popliteal vein and femoral vein.
+The deep veins of the leg include the posterior tibial vein, anterior tibial vein, popliteal vein, and femoral vein.

 Causes and contributing factors

-The differential diagnosis for venous stasis includes;
+The differential diagnosis for venous stasis includes:

 Central to the treatment of venous stasis dermatitis and venous stasis ulcers is control of lower extremity edema due to venous hypertension.
 Edema can be controlled by elevating the legs above the level of the heart, use of diuretics and the use of compression hose.
-It's important to realize that when using compression hose, the hose need to be put on first thing in the morning in advance of any swelling.
-If swelling is allowed to occur before applying the support hose, that swelling will likely be there the rest of the day.
-Additional tools used to manage peripheral edema include edema pumps, compression dressings and a Circ-Aid.
+It's important to realize that when using compression hose, the hose needs to be put on first thing in the morning in advance of any swelling.
+If swelling is allowed to occur before applying support hose, that swelling will likely be there for the rest of the day.
+Additional tools used to manage peripheral edema include edema pumps, compression dressings, and a Circ-Aid.

 Eczematous changes (peeling and flaking) and lichenification (hardening of the epidermis) can be treated with skin softening agents.
 Inflammatory changes of the skin are common and can be treated with topical or oral steroids.
 Discoloration of the skin is difficult to treat.
 Discoloration or darkening of the skin is often due to the deposition of hemosiderin (the iron component of red blood cells).
-Once hemosiderin is deposited in the skin, is is much like a tattoo that stains the skin from within.
+Once hemosiderin is deposited in the skin, it is much like a tattoo that stains the skin from within.

 Ulceration of the skin is common, particularly at the medial (inside) ankle.
 The area superficial to the origin of the great saphenous vein is the most common site of ulceration.
 Ulcerations should be cultured and treated for infection if necessary.
 Compression boots are the gold standard for treating venous stasis ulcerations.
 Compression boots can be made from a number of materials but the primary role of the compression boot is to manage peripheral edema.
 Compression boots are changed on a weekly basis.
 Treatment can take from one to many weeks to see complete closure of the venous ulcer.
 Negative pressure treatment of the wound along with skin grafting may be necessary in severe, non-healing ulcers.

-Care of venous stasis ulcerations can be complex and are best managed by a team of specialists at a wound care center.
+Care of venous stasis ulcerations can be complex and is best managed by a team of specialists at a wound care center.
 Advanced treatment modalities are difficult to manage in an office setting, therefore, wound care centers often become an important part of care with venous stasis ulcerations.